JackPotat0/jackpotat0.github.io/docs/game.md

 Best tracks: DANGANRONPA v3, Beautiful Lie, Discussion Space Edition

 #### Danganronpa Another Episode: Ultra Despair Girls
-I came for more Danganronpa, I almost left because of the antagonists, I stayed for funni Byakuya slander, then I was moved by wholesome friendship between two girls.
+I came for more Danganronpa, I almost left because of the antagonists, I stayed for funni Byakuya slander, then I was moved by the wholesome friendship between two girls.

 Story/Plot: The setting is just a fever dream.
 The real meat is the interaction between Komaru and Toko, and their journey to become friends and helping each other grow.
 It is so cliche but the execution is almost flawless.
 The dynamics of different stages are handled realistically.
 It is very believable they become BFF in the end.
 They also made connections to DR2 without actually ruining anything which is a rare case.